PHSWireClippers5902/tech-collaborative/README.md

+# Tech Collaborative Main Site

+Yep, that's right.
+We run the website for our non-profit partner.

+## Contributing
+If you're going to put something in this repo, push it to main.
+Release is our live website (so don't push unless we've checked to make sure it doesn't bug out).

+--- insert divider here (i forget how to do markdown -lex) ---

 # Astroship - Astro SAAS Starter Website Template

 Astroship is a free starter astro website template for saas, startups, marketing websites, landing pages & blogs.
 Built with Astro & TailwindCSS.